bblum/oopsla-quicksand/README.md

 Our artifact is provided in a VM image that we made using VirtualBox version 5.0.20.106931.
 To set up, add the image in VirtualBox as a 64-bit Ubuntu machine, log in as "aec" with password "aec", and cd to /home/aec/quicksand/.
+Please configure the VM to use several processors (ideally at least 4) to take full advantage of Quicksand's parallelism.

 Within this directory:
 - 'qs', containing Quicksand's source,